Shimin233/Python100days/Day1_First few lines of codes.md

   8
   233333
   ```
-  Remark that there are two types of integers `int` and `long` in Python2.x, but they do not make many differences in Python.
+  Remark that there are two types of integers `int` and `long` in Python2.x, but they do not make many differences in Python3.
   Also, Python reads the binary system(labelled by B)二进制, such as binary 100 means 2^2=4 in the decimal system十进制; the octal number system(O)八进制, such as octal number 100 means decimal 8^2=64; the decimal system(D); and the hexadecimal system(X)十六进制, like hexadecimal B means decimal 11, hexa 100 means decimal 256.
   ```Python
   >>> print(0b100)